KamilFilar/Chillout-FRONT/README.md

 # Chillout-Project :palm_tree:
 > The repository contains frontend part of Chillout-Project app.
 > There is also a project template made in Figma in the repository (remember to cut out figma directory from root folder).
+It's simple landing page, shop & blog.

 ## :sparkles: Get started:
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.2.3.